Scaling limits of spatial compartment models for chemical reaction networks: Chemical reactions in multiple compartments

-\begin{remark}[Heterogeneity of the Reaction Network] Our set-up does not preclude the option that different compartments may have different reaction networks all together.
-This is taken care of by accounting for all the possible reactions in the stoichiometric matrix $\underline{\underline\zeta}$ and setting the individual compartment rates $\lambda^{\text{CR}}_{kd}$ to zero in desired compartments. \end{remark}
+\begin{remark}[(Heterogeneity of the reaction network)] Our set-up does not preclude the option that different compartments may have different reaction networks all together.
+We contain all possible reactions in the stoichiometric matrix~$\underline{\underline\zeta}$, then setting individual compartment rates $\lambda^{\mathrm{CR}}_{kd}$ to zero in desired compartments can achieve this. \end{remark}